EDIorg/EMLassemblyline/documentation/instructions.md

 ## Install
 [back to top](#contents)

-The assembly line is under constant revision and improvement.
-Please reinstall the assembly line periodically to ensure a successful experience.
+`EMLassemblyline` is under constant revision and improvement.
+Please reinstall the R package periodically to ensure the latest functionality is available to you.
 Installation from GitHub requires the `devtools` package.

 ```
 # Install devtools